Centinel AnalyticaCentinel Analytica

 }

-Register Centinel inside Program.cs:
+Register Centinel in Program.cs:

 var builder = WebApplication.CreateBuilder(args);